LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 }
 ```
 Replace the placeholders by Dynamic Content
-If you stumble of the `genericList` please [read here for reference](https://docs.microsoft.com/en-us/previous-versions/office/sharepoint-server/ee541191(v=office.15)) about other list templates like libraries.
+If you stumble off the `genericList,` please [read here for reference](https://docs.microsoft.com/en-us/previous-versions/office/sharepoint-server/ee541191(v=office.15)) about other list templates like libraries.

-If you need to add more columns you can do that by
+If you need to add more columns, you can do that by

 ```
 {